 This guide has been designed to help Shippers get the most out the API as quickly as possible.
 To familiarize yourself with how the API works:

-- Set up your Postman Postman or cURL collections.
+- Set up your Postman or cURL collections.
+Download the lastest OpenAPI specification using the following links:

 Using the APIs in test mode in our sandbox environment, which does not affect production (live) data or interact with supply chain partner networks and systems.
 The User Token you use to authenticate requests determines whether the request is in production or in test mode.